pyomeca/bioptim/README.md

 dynamics out there (the joint torque driven), it defines an objective function and some boundaries and initial guesses.

 ### The static_arm.py file
-This is a basic example on how to use biorbd model driven by muscle to perform an optimal reaching task.
+This basic example shows how to use biorbd model driven by muscle to perform an optimal reaching task.
-The arm must reach a marker while minimizing the muscles activity and the states.
+The arm must reach a marker while minimizing the muscles' activity and the states.
 We solve the problem using both `acados` and `ipopt`.

 ## Inverse optimal control
-In this section, you will find an example to implement inverse optimal control with `bioptim`.
+In this section, you will find an example about inverse optimal control with `bioptim`.

 ### The double_pendulum_torque_driven_IOCP.py file
-This is a basic example of a rigid double pendulum which have to circle around a fixed point.
+This basic example is a rigid double pendulum that circles around a fixed point.
-The movement is inspired from the motion of gymnasts on the bar apparatus.
+The movement is inspired by the motion of gymnasts on the bar apparatus.
-This example is separated in three parts:
+This example is separated into three parts:
 - The first part is the definition of the problem.
 The problem is solved with specific weightings.
-- The second part solves the problem with only one objective at a time to for the pareto front.
+- The second part solves the problem with only one objective at a time for the Pareto front.
-- The thirs part solves the inverse optimal control problem aiming to retrieve the initial weightings.
+- The third part solves the inverse optimal control problem aiming to retrieve the initial weightings.
-A the end of the example, the markers trajectories are plotted to show that the movement is the same.
+A the end of the example, the markers' trajectories are plotted to show that the movement is the same.

 # Performance
 If you find yourself asking, "Why is bioptim so slow?
-I thought it was lightning fast!" then this section may help you improve your code to get better performance.
+I thought it was lightning fast!"
+Then this section may help you improve your code to get better performance.

 ## use_sx
 Set use_sx to True in the OptimalControlProgram class to use the SX symbolic variables.
-These are faster, but require more RAM, so make sure you have enough RAM to use this option.
+These are faster but require more RAM, so ensure you have enough RAM to use this option.

 ## n_threads
 Set n_threads to the number of threads you want to use in the OptimalControlProgram class.
 By default, it is set to 1.
 It will split the computation of the continuity constraints between threads and speed up the computation.
-If applicable to your problem, make sure to use the next option too.
+If applicable to your problem, use the next option too.

 ## assume_phase_dynamics
 Set assume_phase_dynamics to True in the OptimalControlProgram class if your dynamic equations are phase-independent but not node-specific.